 The Ararat Project is located approximately 200 km west of Melbourne in western Victoria and to the west and south of the regional town of Ararat, Victoria.
-The Project comprises a retention licence, RL2020, which was recently granted replacing two exploration licences - EL3019 and EL4758.
+The Project comprises a retention licence, RL2020, covers an area of 26 square kilometres.

 The Ararat Project hosts Besshi-style VMS copper-gold-zinc mineralisation at Mt Ararat with a Total Mineral Resource of 1.3 Mt at 2.0% copper, 0.5 g/t gold and 0.4% zinc and 6 g/t silver including 0.25Mt at 2.2% copper in Indicated Mineral Resources with the remainder of the Total Mineral Resource classified as Inferred Resources.